colmap/colmap/doc/tutorial.rst

     +── project.ini

-In this example, you would select `/path/to/project/images` as the image folder path and `/path/to/project/database.db` as the database file path.
+In this example, you would select `/path/to/project/images` as the image folder path, `/path/to/project/database.db` as the database file path, and save the project configuration to `/path/to/project/project.ini`.

 Feature Detection and Extraction